braze-inc/braze-docs/_docs/_user_guide/sage_ai/recommendations.md

 ## Prerequisites

-- You must have at least one [catalog][catalog] to take advantage of AI Item Recommendations.
+- You must have at least one [catalog][catalog] to use AI Item Recommendations.
 - You must have purchase or event data on Braze (custom events or the purchase object) that includes a reference to unique product IDs stored in a catalog.

 ### Important notes

-This page describes the free version of AI Item Recommendations.
+This article describes the free version of AI Item Recommendations.
 When using the free version:

 - You can create one recommendation per [recommendation type](#recommendation-type) in a workspace.
 - The items recommended to each user in a recommendation update once a week.
 The recommendation model itself will automatically update once a month.